arashid-sh/drata-assignment1/README.md

 - Type `npm run test` to run the tests.
 If you want to see logs in the terminal while running the tests Type `npm run test:logs`
   Note: if you want to run the test in headed mode, change the boolean value on line 33 in `playwright.config.ts` to `false`

-# Report

-- There should be a HTML report generated for the run under `./playwright-report/` folder.

 # Environment Variables

 If you are running the project locally, you will need a .env file in the root of the project with the appropriate required environment variables as described in the table below.
 Simply copy the **.env.sample** file to a local **.env file** in the root of the project and set the values as required.